 When it comes to summer travel, Italy is firmly circled on every map.
-Rome becomes a sea of tourists, Milanese locals flee the city in droves to make room for all the visitors and the water levels in Venice rise with all the extra weight.
+Rome typically becomes a sea of tourists, Milanese locals flee the city in droves to make room for all the visitors and the water levels in Venice rise with all the extra weight.
 Over tourism is a thing, and Italy is trying to figure out how to deal with it.
+But then covid-19 came, and everything changed.

 Grab your passport, because although this isn’t a super long trip, it’s one across a border.
 Lugano is an Italian speaking Swiss town, just across the border, and you’ll be so glad you added an extra stamp on this trip.
 Most foreign tourists visit Milan and either stay in the city or head directly for Lake Como, but Lugano is the gift that keeps on giving.